About Us

 Relationships Writer

-Nadia is who you want writing about love.
-She’s been married, divorced, and remarried (the same guy, different problem, long story), and she has the wisdom of about four other women combined.
-She also gives the best book recommendations.
+Nadia has ample experience writing about relationships and love.
+She’s married, divorced, and married again (to the same guy, with different problems, it’s a long story) she has the collective wisdom of four women.
+Also she has great book recommendations.

 R